iftec/BigBangBookstore/README.md

 * As far as I'm aware there are now no bugs left in the code, had plenty of typo's and small errors that I had to go back and fix, but nothing major.

-* Still needs loads more styling.
-* Still need to setup mailserver for sending conformation emails.

 #### **Validators**
 The following validators were used during final testing to ensure all code was up to standards;